Ayush561/Crop-Recommendation/README.md

-# Crop-Recommendation
-This project is an interactive Crop Recommendation System built using R Shiny, designed to help farmers and agricultural professionals determine the most suitable crop to cultivate based on soil and environmental conditions such as Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, and Rainfall.

-🔍 Overview
-The application allows users to input soil and climate parameters and receive crop recommendations based on three machine learning models:

-✅ K-Nearest Neighbors (KNN)

-✅ Logistic Regression

-✅ Decision Tree

-Each model predicts the most suitable crop and displays its prediction accuracy.

-🧠 Machine Learning Models Used
-K-Nearest Neighbors (KNN):
-Uses distance-based similarity to recommend the crop most frequently occurring among its k-nearest neighbors.

-Logistic Regression (Multinomial):
-Applies multiclass classification to predict the crop using linear decision boundaries.

-Decision Tree Classifier:
-Uses tree-based decision rules to classify input data into different crop categories.

-📊 Features
-User-friendly web interface built with R Shiny

-Input fields for:

-Nitrogen (N)

-Phosphorus (P)

-Potassium (K)

-Temperature (°C)

-Humidity (%)

-pH Value

-Rainfall (mm)

-Displays model-specific crop recommendations

-Shows accuracy of each model

-Real-time predictions upon input submission

-⚙️ Technologies Used
-R Programming

-Shiny (Web App Framework)

-caret, class, rpart, nnet, e1071 (ML Packages)

-dplyr, readr, scales (Data Handling & Display)

-📁 Dataset
-The dataset used includes agricultural features like:

-N, P, K contents in soil

-Temperature, Humidity, pH, and Rainfall

-Crop label (target variable)

-Preprocessing includes normalization and label encoding for ML model compatibility.
+🌾 Dynamic Crop Recommendation System (R Shiny + Random Forest) This project is an advanced Crop Recommendation Web Application built with R Shiny and powered by a Random Forest Machine Learning model.
+It helps farmers and agriculture professionals determine the most suitable crop to grow based on environmental and soil parameters, offering not only predictions but also model confidence and top-5 crop probabilities.

+🔍 Project Overview
+With climate and soil conditions playing a vital role in agriculture, this dynamic system allows users to input real-time values for soil nutrients and environmental factors, and receive a high-confidence crop recommendation.
+The model also visualizes the top 5 most likely crops with their corresponding probabilities, helping in informed decision-making.

+🧠 Core Features
+✅ Random Forest-based Prediction Engine

+✅ User-Friendly R Shiny Interface

+✅ Confidence Score for Prediction

+✅ Top 5 Crop Probabilities Visualization

+✅ Fully Responsive Design with Modern UI

+🔧 Inputs Required
+Users are prompted to enter:

+🌿 Nitrogen (N)

+🌿 Phosphorous (P)

+🌿 Potassium (K)

+🌡️ Temperature (°C)

+💧 Humidity (%)

+⚗️ pH Level

+🌧️ Rainfall (mm)

+These inputs are then passed to the trained model for prediction.

+📊 Output
+Predicted Crop with confidence percentage

+Bar Chart showing the Top 5 crops by probability

+Clean and modern visual design with dynamic styling

+🛠️ Technologies Used
+Language: R

+Framework: Shiny

+ML Library: randomForest

+Visualization: ggplot2

+UI Styling: shinythemes, HTML/CSS styling via tags$style

+📁 Model Details
+The model crop_rf_model.rds is a trained Random Forest classifier.

+Trained on a dataset with multiple crop types and soil-climate features.

+Output includes class probabilities for every crop type.